panoply/liquify-schema/stores/descriptions/syncify/options/hot/label.md

-Whether or not Syncify hot reloads UI labels should render.
+Whether or not the Syncify hot reloads UI label should render.